zmbelles/zmbelles/README.md

 # Zachary Belles
-## Senior Computer Science major at North Central College looking for oportunities post graduation
+## Application Developer at Solution Source.
+Alumni of North Central College

 ### Languages known in order of proficiency
 1. Java